 Google Assistant is a handy tool for when you want to control your phone without physically touching it.
-But the voice-activated feature can be a problem when it keeps picking up on everything you say and interrupting your conversations with unnecessary updates or queries regarding the words you’re speaking.
+But the voice-activated feature can be a problem when it keeps picking up everything you say and interrupting your conversations with unnecessary updates or queries regarding the words you’re speaking.

 There are also users who feel uncomfortable with the notion of Google listening in on everything they say and keeping a record of it.
 Fortunately, the following simple steps can be used to disable Google Assistant.

-Open your Android device, and go to the Settings menu, which is the list of options the phone offers you to customize it.
+Open your Android device and go to the Settings menu, which is the list of options the phone offers you to customize it.

 Scroll down the list of options until you see the section titled “Google.”
 Click on this section to open the customization features that the search engine giant offers for your Android phone.

-Disable Google Assistant
+Enable or Disable Google Assistant

 Your Google Profile page will be brought up in front of you.
 Scroll sideways to the left to be presented with the “Assistant” section of the profile.
 This page carries the details regarding your profile which Google uses so that the AI assistant can interact with you.

 This brings you to a new page where the first option is simply titled Google Assistant.
-Toggle this option off by tapping on the button highlighted in blue next to it.
+Toggle this option on or off by tapping on the button highlighted in blue next to it.

 “Ok Google” can be convenient for the times when you are unable to use your hands to interact with your phone, but the technology behind the feature is still far from perfect.
-And of course there are also privacy concerns that arise in relation to such a program.
+And, of course, there are also privacy concerns that arise in relation to such a program.